Predictive Subsampling for Scalable Inference in Networks: Introduction

+From a statistical perspective, the methodological intuition behind \texttt{PredSub} is as follows.
+Consider an out-of-sample vertex, and let $y$ denote the vector of observed edges between this vertex and the subsampled vertices.
+Under a general low-rank network model, the distribution of $y$ is governed by two components: a \textit{local} parameter specific to the vertex of interest, and a \textit{global} parameter that acts as its structural \textit{anchor} to the subgraph; see Equation \eqref{eq:predsub} and Remark \ref{remark:localglobal} for more details.
+Estimating both components from $y$ alone is generally infeasible. \texttt{PredSub} resolves this difficulty by first estimating (in Step 2) the global parameter from the sampled subgraph through a small matrix computation.
+Once this anchor parameter has been accurately estimated, the vertex-specific parameter can be estimated from $y$ in Step 3 using only a vector computation.

+This paper makes the following contributions.
+We develop \texttt{PredSub} as a scalable estimation procedure, which inherits the statistical accuracy of the full-sample estimator under a general low-rank modeling framework while substantially reducing computational cost.
+Next, we propose two scalable procedures for two-sample testing.
+The first procedure is called \texttt{PredSubTest}, which uses \texttt{PredSub} to compute the test statistic within a parametric bootstrap framework.
+A second, even faster procedure is called \texttt{PureSubTest}, which applies bootstrap-based testing only to the subsample.
+We establish finite-sample error bounds and consistency results for both estimation and testing, and characterize classes of alternatives under which the proposed tests are the most effective.
+These theoretical results explicitly formalize the trade-offs between statistical accuracy and computational cost.

+In related work, recent years have witnessed important advances in scalable network inference \citep{bhadra2026scalable}.
+Most of this literature has focused on community detection, where pseudo-likelihood methods \citep{wang2021fast}, distributed algorithms \citep{zhang2022distributed,wu2023distributed}, and divide-and-conquer strategies \citep{mukherjee2021two, chakrabarty2023sonnet} have been developed as computationally efficient alternatives to clustering the full network.

+For scalable estimation and two-sample testing, to the best of our knowledge, the only existing work is by \citet{chakraborty2025scalable} who proposed a subsampling-based divide-and-conquer approach.
+While their method achieves substantial computational savings, it still requires repeated matrix operations, as estimation is performed separately on multiple subgraphs and the resulting local estimates are combined via \textit{stitching}.
+By contrast, the scalable alternatives proposed in this paper require only one matrix operation, leading to greater computational efficiency.
+Please see the numerical results in Sections~\ref{sec5} and~\ref{sec6} for a detailed performance comparison.

 The remainder of the paper is organized as follows.
-In Section~\ref{sec3}, we introduce the proposed estimation method and two hypothesis testing procedures based on subsampling within the GRDPG framework.
-Section~\ref{sec4} presents the corresponding theoretical guarantees, including error bounds and consistency results.
-Simulation studies illustrating the performance of the proposed methods under various settings are provided in Section~\ref{sec5}, followed by applications to real-world network data in Section~\ref{sec6}.
-Finally, Section~\ref{sec7} concludes the paper with a discussion.
-The technical proofs of all theoretical results are collected in Appendix~\ref{appA}.
+In Section~\ref{sec3}, we introduce the proposed estimation and testing procedures.
+In Section~\ref{sec4}, we present the theoretical results on error bounds and consistency.
+Simulation studies under various settings are reported in Section~\ref{sec5}, followed by applications to the Coauth-DBLP and Cannes 2013 datasets in Section~\ref{sec6}.
+Section~\ref{sec7} concludes the paper with a discussion.
+All technical proofs are in Appendix~\ref{appA}.
+All codes can be found at the following {GitHub repository}: \url{https://github.com/ArpanK72/PredSub/tree/main}.